 Our alumni enjoy successful performance and teaching careers around the world.
 They include:

-By attending UNT, youíll study with others who share your passion for music performance.
-The College of Music, one of the nationís most comprehensive music schools, provides undergraduate programs in piano performance, harpsichord, organ and piano pedagogy.
+By attending UNT, you’ll study with others who share your passion for music performance.
+The College of Music, one of the nation’s most comprehensive music schools, provides undergraduate programs in piano performance, harpsichord, organ and piano pedagogy.

-Our faculty members are dedicated teachers as well as nationally and internationally known performers.
+Our faculty members are dedicated teachers and nationally and internationally known performers.
 They include gold medalists from the Van Cliburn and Chopin international competitions.
 We also give you the opportunity to:

-To help you pursue your education, we offer music scholarships based on talent and the College of Music audition.
+To help you pursue your degree, we offer music scholarships based on talent and the College of Music audition.
 The Carl and Margaret Eastman Scholarship offers full tuition and room and board for qualified applicants.
-Other scholarships and financial assistance programs are outlined at the Financial Aid website.
+Other scholarships and financial assistance programs are outlined on the financial aid website.

 Our college is accredited by the National Association of Schools of Music (11250 Roger Bacon Drive, Suite 21; Reston, Va.
 20190-5248; telephone 703-437-0700).
 This distinction means we meet or exceed strict academic standards for excellence in education.